 However, this architectural shift introduces a critical performance challenge that existing LLM serving infrastructure fails to address: latency explosions in user-perceived response times.
 Traditional LLM serving systems optimize for Time-To-First-Token (TTFT) and inter-token latency, treating each inference request as an independent unit of work.
 In contrast, agentic applications chain together multiple LLM calls and tool invocations in iterative loops before producing a final response.
 User-perceived latency—measured as First Token Rendered (FTR) of the final answer encompasses not just a single LLM forward pass, but the cumulative latency of multiple LLM calls interspersed with tool executions until the first user-visible token is generated.
 In production systems, FTR latency can span seconds or even tens of seconds severely degrading user experience.

 To understand these challenges systematically, we conduct the first large-scale empirical study of agentic inference performance using synthetic traces from production workloads in a large cloud provider.
 Our analysis reveals three critical insights that challenge conventional assumptions about LLM serving bottlenecks.
-(1) \textit{Tool execution dominates tail latency}, accounting for 30-80\% of FTR latency while individual tool calls can exceed LLM prefill time.
+(1) \textit{Tool execution dominates tail latency}, accounting for 30-85\% of FTR latency while individual tool calls can exceed LLM prefill time.
 While LLM prefill and decode have been the traditional focus of optimization efforts~\cite{parrot, autellix, continuum, vllm_sosp, sarathi}, we find that tool calls—often dismissed as "thin" external I/O operations—could be a major component of FTR latency.
 (2) \textit{Sequential orchestration leaves parallelism unexploited}, as 60-80\% of each iteration's prefill is tool-independent yet current systems wait for all tool outputs before beginning the next iteration; similarly tools are executed only after LLM decodes complete, while it is possible to stream tool executions as decode progresses.
-(3) \textit{KV cache thrashing destroys reuse opportunities} despite substantial context reuse, as workload-agnostic LRU eviction thrashes shared prefixes when multiple agentic requests execute concurrently.
+(3) \textit{KV cache thrashing destroys reuse opportunities} despite context reuse, as workload-agnostic LRU eviction thrashes shared prefixes when agentic requests execute concurrently.

-These findings point to a fundamental architectural mismatch: \textbf{orchestrators and LLM engines operate as decoupled black boxes}, communicating only through opaque request-response interfaces.
-The orchestrator has knowledge of iteration structure, tool dependencies, and prompt composition, while the engine controls scheduling, batching, and KV cache management.
+These findings point to a fundamental architectural mismatch: \textbf{orchestrators and LLM engines operate as decoupled black boxes}, communicate only through opaque request-response interfaces.
+The orchestrator has knowledge of iterations, tool dependencies, and prompt composition, while the engine controls scheduling, batching, and KV cache management.
 Neither layer leverages information from the other to make globally optimal decisions.
-Breaking this abstraction barrier is essential to addressing agentic workload bottlenecks.
+Breaking this abstraction barrier is essential to address bottlenecks.